bright/new-www/content/blog/what-are-point-of-sale-devices.md

 ## What is an ePOS system?

 Point of Sale (POS) is the checkout for customers who purchase goods or services.
-It is the place to execute the payment.
+It's the place to execute the payment.

 <div class="important-info"><h2>Electronic Point of Sale</h2><div>Modern ePOS (electronic Point of Sale) is a combination of hardware and software that enable transactions.</div></div>